-The following charges are not refundable if a student leaves the College during a semester: bookstore charges, registration fees, lab fees, art studio fees, parking fees, equitation activity fee and any other special charges.
+The following charges are not refundable if a student leaves the College during a semester: bookstore (college store and/or electronic bookstore) charges, registration fees, lab fees, art studio fees, parking fees, equitation activity fee and any other special charges.
 Room charges are not refundable after the first day of occupancy.